 Protective Factors: Fostering Resilience in Young Children and Families

-There are characteristics of children and families that can protect them as they go through stressful events.
+There are characteristics of children and families have attributes that can protect them as they go through stressful events.
 Research on resilience in children demonstrates that a significant protective factor for children is the consistent presence of a caring, positive, and protective caregiver (Zero to Six Collaborative Group, National Child Traumatic Stress Network, 2010).
-This person can be an ongoing resource for the particular child, and can encourage them to talk about their experience, and provide reassurance that adults in the child’s life are working to keep them safe.
+This person can be an ongoing resource for the particular child, and can encourage them to talk about their experiences, and provide reassurance that adults in the child's life are working to keep them safe.

 According to the Centers for Disease Control and Prevention and the National Center for Injury Prevention and Control, you can support children facing stressful challenges when you: